mewza/avfft/README.md

 I made Zita Convolver work with AVFFT in simd_float8 mode, which was a great accomplishment too, and I will post it as soon as I double check everything.

+To do: Implement assembly ARM optimizations for double precision, and vectors.

 enjoy.

 Dimitry (not from Paris ;)